 Did you know that?
 Black pepper is a slimming ally.
 Its action on fats is verified.

-On this selection of black pepper, the visual aspect was not the most important thing for me.
+On this selection of black pepper, the visual was not the most important thing for me.
 Unlike a Kampot, which has to be immaculate, I really wanted something more "original", simple and very typical.
 Here, you erase again everything you thought you knew, close your eyes and let yourself be guided by your heart and your palate.

-This is how I chose this batch of Espirito Santo Black Pepper.
+That's how I chose this batch of Espirito Santo Black Pepper.

 This black pepper with a warm palate will quickly become the pepper of your daily life.
 It will allow you to discover a "fresh" quality.